Learning to Optimize for Reinforcement Learning: Experiment

 \subsection{Learning an Optimizer for RL from Scratch}

-We first show that it is feasible to train Optim4RL in RL tasks from scratch and that learned optimizers for SL do not work well in RL.
-We consider both classical optimizers and learned optimizers as baselines.
-Specifically, Adam and RMSProp are two selected classical optimizers.
-For learned optimizers, we have $\text{L2LGD}^2$~\citep{andrychowicz2016learning}, a classical learned optimizer for SL; STAR~\citep{harrison2022closer} and VeLO~\citep{metz2022velo}, two state-of-the-art learned optimizers for SL.
-Besides, we propose a learned optimizer~\textit{LinearOptim} which has a ``linear'' parameter update function: $\Delta \theta = -\alpha (a*g+b)$, where $\alpha$ is the learning rate, $a$ and $b$ are the processed outputs of a RNN model.
-The only difference between LinearOptim and Optim4RL is the inductive bias --- the parameter update function of LinearOptim is in the form of a linear function but the parameter update function of Optim4RL is inspired by adaptive optimizers (see~\cref{eq:optim}).
+We first show that it is feasible to train Optim4RL in RL tasks from scratch, while learned optimizers for SL do not work well consistently in RL tasks.
+We consider both classical (Adam and RMSProp) and learned optimizers ($\text{L2LGD}^2$~\citep{andrychowicz2016learning}, STAR~\citep{harrison2022closer}, and VeLO~\citep{metz2022velo}) as baselines.
+Except for VeLO, we meta-learn optimizers in one task and then test the \textit{fixed} learned optimizers in this specific task.
+The optimization performance of optimizers is measured by returns averaging over $10$ runs, as shown in~\cref{fig:single}.
+In general, $\text{L2LGD}^2$ fails in all four tasks.
+In Catch, both STAR and Optim4RL perform better than classical optimizers (Adam and RMSProp), achieving a faster convergence rate.
+In Ant, Optim4RL and STAR perform pretty well, on par with Adam and RMSProp, while significantly outperforming the state-of-the-art optimizer --- VeLO.
+However, STAR fails to optimize effectively in \bdl; in Humanoid, STAR's performance is unstable and crashes in the end. \textit{Optim4RL is the only learned optimizer that achieves stable and satisfactory performance in all tasks, which is a significant accomplishment in its own right, as it demonstrates the efficacy of our approach and its potential for practical applications.}

-We select two simple gridworlds (\sds and \bdl) and one complex Brax task (Ant) as test environments.
-Except for VeLO, we meta-learn optimizers in one task and then test the fixed learned optimizers in this specific task.
-The optimization performance of different optimizers is measured by returns averaging over $10$ runs, as shown in~\cref{fig:single}.
-In \sds, Optim4RL and STAR perform pretty well, on par with Adam and RMSProp.
-However, in \bdl, a gridworld with a slightly larger state-action space than \sds, STAR fails to optimize effectively --- the return increases slowly as training proceeds.
-In both \sds and \bdl, LinearOptim and $\text{L2LGD}^2$ fail to optimize, proving the advantage of the inductive bias of Optim4RL.
-In Ant, Optim4RL performs similarly to Adam and RMSProp while significantly outperforming the state-of-the-art optimizer --- VeLO. \textit{While all other learned optimizer fail in \bdl, the success of training Optim4RL in RL tasks from scratch is a significant accomplishment in its own right, as it demonstrates the efficacy of our approach and its potential for practical applications.}
+\paragraph{The advantage of the inductive bias of Optim4RL} As an ablation study, we demonstrate the advantage of the inductive bias of OptimRL by comparing it with~\textit{LinearOptim}, which has a ``linear'' parameter update function: $\Delta \theta = -\alpha (a*g+b)$, where $\alpha$ is the learning rate, $a$ and $b$ are the outputs of an RNN model.
+The only difference between LinearOptim and Optim4RL is the inductive bias --- the parameter update function of LinearOptim is in the form of a linear function.
+In contrast, the parameter update function of Optim4RL is inspired by adaptive optimizers (see~\cref{eq:optim}).
+As shown in~\cref{fig:single}, LinearOptim fails to optimize in all tasks, verifying the advantage of the inductive bias of Optim4RL.